CAMB-DSbD/tee-compartimentalisation-study-case/README.md

 each other.
 For example, the store, taxi and msg services are reluctant to provide their data to the EAI unless Bob implement mechanisms that guarantee that the data will be protected at execution time.
+This is a requirement that the implementation needs to satisfy.
+As shown in the following figure, we use an attestable to meet this requirement in our implementation.

 <p align="center">